 Carrot cake is good all year round, but I especially love it in the fall.
 The spiced carrots and that oh-so-good cream cheese frosting just fits in with raking leaves and drinking spiced lattés.

-This recipe makes me feel a little bit better about myself for eating cake for breakfast!
+This recipe from One Hundred Dollars a Month makes me feel a little bit better about myself for eating cake for breakfast!
 A word to the wise: it's important to stir constantly once your jam reaches a full rolling boil so it doesn't boil over in the saucepan, a common jam you can find yourself in when making fruit jam.

 3. Banana Jam

-Speaking of breakfast, I think I found a new favorite recipe with this fun jam.
+Speaking of breakfast, I think I found a new favorite recipe from Mom Foodie with this fun jam.
 I love bananas any way you slice 'em - in my breakfast cereal, on top of peanut butter toast, and in my ice cream.
 This jam guarantees I'll always have some on hand!

 So much more original than the classic strawberry jam or raspberry jam, this homemade jam recipe is only five ingredients.
 While most jam recipes use lemon juice as the natural acid to cut through the jam's sweetness, this one uses lime juice instead for an interesting twist.